Curl Development Overview

 Broadcasted commit info

-Each push to the git respository will be announced over various systems.
+Each push to the git repository will be announced over various systems.

 - Mail is sent to the curl-commits